open5e/open5e/source/characters/midgardheroes_races.rst

 discern color in darkness, only shades of gray.

-**Blindsider.** You have advantage on your attack roll against an enemy within 5 feet of you if you have an ally that’s not incapacitated also within 5 feet of the target.
+**Blindsider.** You have advantage on your attack roll against an enemy within 5 feet of you if you have an ally that’s not :ref:`incapacitated` also within 5 feet of the target.
 You can apply this bonus to one attack per round.

 **Sunlight Sensitivity.** You have disadvantage on attack rolls and on Wisdom (Perception) checks that rely on sight when you, the target of